Loading...

 Pair with Protein

-Add a source of protein such as a boiled egg or a small serving of Greek yogurt to help slow down the absorption of sugars.
+Add a source of lean protein, such as a small serving of Greek yogurt or cottage cheese, to your snack.
+Protein can help stabilize blood sugar levels.

 Add Healthy Fats